-With the acquisition of Del Monte, the Company acquired two warehouse facilities that the Company leases from certain prior owners of Del Monte.
-Three of the owners are current employees, one of whom, John DeBenedetti, serves on the Company's board of directors.
+With the acquisition of Del Monte, the Company leased two warehouse facilities that the Company leases from certain prior owners of Del Monte.
+Two of the owners are current employees, one of whom, John DeBenedetti, serves on the Company's board of directors.
 The first property is located in American Canyon, CA and is owned by TJ Management Co.
-LLC, an entity owned 50% by John DeBenedetti and 50% by Theresa Lincoln, John DeBenedetti's sister.
-The Company paid rent on this facility totaling \$156 for the year ended December 25, 2015.
+LLC, an entity owned 50% by John DeBenedetti.
+The Company paid rent on this facility totaling \$210 and \$156 for the years ended December 30, 2016 and December 25, 2015, respectively.
 The second property is located in West Sacramento, CA and is owned by David DeBenedetti and Victoria DeBenedetti, the parents of John DeBenedetti.
-The Company paid rent on this facility totaling \$167 for the year ended December 25, 2015.
-John DeBenedetti, Theresa Lincoln and Victoria DeBenedetti are employees of a subsidiary of the Company.
+The Company paid rent on this facility totaling \$225 and \$167 for the fiscal years ended December 30, 2016 and December 25, 2015.
+John DeBenedetti and Victoria DeBenedetti are employees of a subsidiary of the Company.

-John DeBenedetti and Theresa Lincoln, indirectly through TJ Investments, LLC, own a 16.67% ownership interest in Old World Provisions, which supplies products to the Company following the Del Monte acquisition.
-During the year ended December 25, 2015 the Company purchased approximately \$900 of products from Old World Provisions.
-Neither Mr. J. DeBenedetti nor Ms. Lincoln is involved in the day-to-day management of Old World Provisions.
+John DeBenedetti, indirectly through TJ Investments, LLC, owns an 8.33% ownership interest in Old World Provisions, which supplies products to the Company following the Del Monte acquisition.
+The Company purchased approximately \$568 and \$900 of products from Old World Provisions during the fiscal years ended December 30, 2016 and December 25, 2015.
+Mr. J. DeBenedetti is not involved in the day-to-day management of Old World Provisions.